 Under certain conditions, a Service-level agreement (SLA) could be signed.

 devabit is a strategic technology and business partner.
-For many years, we deliver end-to-end high-quality solutions for industry leaders within our core competencies.
-We own a proven record of expertise within the software and mobile development, UI/UX, 3D product visualization, AR/VR, QA, and BPO.
+For many years, we have delivered end-to-end high-quality solutions for industry leaders within our core competencies.
+We own a proven record of expertise in software and mobile development, UI/UX, 3D product visualization, AR/VR, QA, and BPO.
 Thanks to the agile approach, we deliver every stage of development, from investigation to post-delivery support, quickly and effectively.
-If you are searching for the right outsourcing vendor, contact us and we will immediately provide you with a tailored business consultancy.
+If you are searching for the right outsourcing vendor, contact us, and we will immediately provide you with a tailored business consultancy.